gabricca/deck-of-cards/README.md

 ![deck-shuffle-spec](./Screenshots/2.png)
 A random card may also be drawn.
 ![deck-draw-spec](./Screenshots/3.png)

+Lastly, a play world was created that allows users to interact with all card and deck functions.
 ## Installation
-This program was written using Ruby version 2.7.1p83 All that is needed is a terminal with Ruby installed.
+This program was written using Ruby version 2.7.1p83.

+All that is needed is a terminal with Ruby installed.
 From the terminal,
 ```bash
 git clone github.com/gabricca/deck-of-cards